Site Reliability Engineering: What, Why, and 5 Best Practices

-Site Reliability Engineering (SRE) is an engineering discipline with the main goal of improving the reliability of software services.
+Site Reliability Engineering (SRE) is an engineering discipline with the primary goal of improving the reliability of software services.
 Initially developed by Google, SRE is now an industry standard, practiced in companies of all sizes.
-The increasing adoption of SRE best practices shows the effectiveness of this methodology in ensuring consistent uptime and availability, improving risk management and enabling early detection of issues.
+The increasing adoption of SRE best practices shows the effectiveness of this methodology in ensuring consistent uptime and availability, improving risk management, and enabling early detection of issues.

 While SRE is often leveraged by DevOps teams, the terms are neither identical nor interchangeable.
 This article provides an in-depth overview of SRE as a methodology and SRE practices, as well as a brief SRE and DevOps comparison.

 - SRE vs. DevOps

 What Is SRE?

 SRE was initially developed by Google and later detailed in an SRE guide they wrote and made public.
 The guide outlines how Google applies an SRE strategy and suggests a methodological blueprint for other organizations.
 However, at present, SRE strategies vary widely by organization and practices, which is why site reliability engineer roles may differ according to company size and industry.
 A similar discipline was developed in parallel by Facebook, called Production Engineering.
 Currently, both disciplines seem to have merged to form a single approach.